estiens/world_cup_json/README.md

 -

     [url]/teams/group_results
-results for each group, teams ordered by current groups standings.
-Includes group letter, team, points, and goal differential
+results for each group, teams ordered by current groups standings (more or less, not all head to head logic is programmed in as tiebreakers) - can also pass in `?group_id=B` to limit to a specific group.

 ## OTHER ENDPOINTS